xia2/xia2/doc/sphinx/multiplex/basic_usage.rst

 .. image:: ../figures/multiplex_uc.png

 **Orientation analysis:**
-Multi-crystal data collections often have small wedges either due to radiation damage contraints, or sample environment constraints (ie *in situ* data collections).
+Multi-crystal data collections often have small wedges either due to radiation damage constraints, or sample environment constraints (i.e. *in situ* data collections).
 A risk with such experiments are that all the crystals are measured in the same orientation, and the same small volumes of reciprocal space are measured repeatedly.
 Coverage of reciprocal space can be assessed by considering the distributions of the unit cell axes in reciprocal space.
 A stereographic projection plot is used for this.
 If the dots are widely distributed around the circles, then there is wide coverage of reciprocal space and